Robert Tilton: Success-N-Life

 On Success-N-Life, Tilton regularly taught that all of life's trials, especially poverty, were a result of sin.
 His message consisted mainly of impressing upon viewers the importance of making "vows"—financial commitments to Tilton's ministry.
 His preferred vow, stressed frequently on his broadcasts, was $1,000.
 Occasionally, Tilton would claim to have received a word of knowledge for someone to give a vow of $5,000 or even $10,000.
 When a person made a vow to Tilton, he preached that God would recognize the vow and reward the donor with vast material riches.
 The show also ran "testimonials" of viewers who gave to Tilton's ministry and reportedly received miracles in return, a practice that would be used as the basis for a later lawsuit from donors charging Tilton's ministry with fraud.

 A Dallas Morning News story published in 1992 observed that Tilton spent more than 84% of his show's airtime for fundraising and promotions, a total higher than the 22% for an average commercial television show; other sources put the total fundraising time during episodes of Success-N-Life closer to 68%.
 Some of Tilton's fundraising letters were written by Gene Ewing, the head of a multimillion-dollar marketing empire writing donation letters for other televangelists like W. V. Grant and Don Stewart.

 As a result of Tilton's television success, Word of Faith Family Church grew to become a megachurch, with 8,000 members at its height.
+In the early 1990s, his ministry would reach across the globe.
 Tilton also wrote several self help books about financial success, including The Power to Create Wealth, God's Laws of Success, How to Pay Your Bills Supernaturally, and How to be Rich and Have Everything You Ever Wanted.
 Most of his books were published in the 1980s and distributed via promotion on Success-N-Life and through the many mailings Tilton's ministry sent his followers.
 The books were republished in the late 1990s to be used as centerpieces of his 1997 infomercial series and are now promoted on his current (as of 2010) daily live internet broadcast.